 On social media, you’ll need more followers and greater engagement.

 Once you have your content, you’ll need to promote it.
 You can do that through online ad campaigns, SEO efforts and by being really active on social media.
-Follow brands and engage users.
+As part of your marketing strategy, you must follow brands and engage users.
 Keep posting great content.
 Share posts from other brands that you like.
 Encourage user-generated content.

 Be social.
 Keep at it.
 And impressions will follow.